foursquare/rogue/README.md

     ...
     myMayorships.fetch(10)

 will also not compile, here because a limit is being specified twice.
+Other similar constraints are in place to prevent you from accidentally doing things you don't want to do anyway.

 ## More Examples